Weatherize Upper Valley

 Many Thanks to our Weatherize Upper Valley Design Team

-Our thanks to each of the individuals and groups listed here for their time and thoughtful input over many months in spring and summer 2016.
+Our thanks to each of the individuals and groups listed here for their time and thoughtful input as we collaborated to design Weatherize Upper Valley.

 Energy Committee Leaders